Brucella abortus: Species

 Brucella has twelve different kinds of species, one being Brucella abortus.
 Some of the other species are known as B. melitensis, B. canis, B. suis, B. ovis, B. neotomae, B. ceti, and B. pinnipediae.
 Each species displays an affinity for specific animals or groups of animals.
 Cattle and other livestock are the major host species for the bacteria B. abortus.
 It is usually found to colonize in the liver and spleen.

 There are many different ways B. abortus can spread from the different animals and even to humans.
-Human infections can lead to as Bang's disease.
-When cattle have still births and are carrying this disease, other animals nearby can get infected if they ingest it or otherwise come into contact with fluids containing the bacteria.
+Human infections can lead to Bang's disease.
+When cattle have stillbirths and are carrying this disease, other animals nearby can get infected if they ingest it or otherwise come into contact with fluids containing the bacteria.
 It could also be passed by their semen and urine.
 Ticks are another source of transmission for B. abortus.

 Survival

 Temperature plays a huge role in the survival of B. abortus.
 The bacteria can survive for a longer period of time if they are at a cooler temperature.
 This is why it can transmit through liquids like milk and tap water.
 B. abortus can last a lot longer in animals if they are not watched closely and if the cattle are not treated for it.
 In humans, it can be caught after noticing signs and the correct tests to determine the type of bacteria.